 The more guests there are, the bigger the sound system and lighting required.

 High guest numbers bring a diverse age demographic.
-The DJ must call upon his experienced skill set to cater for everyone at your event.
+The DJ will call upon his experienced skills to cater for everyone at your event.

 The DJ needs to load their van with equipment, Drive to your venue, Unload and setup before your guests arrive.

-Note: Its not unreasonable to expect an hour to setup the equipment with the same to pack away.
+Note: Its not unreasonable to expect an hour to setup the equipment with nearly the same to pack away at the end.

-Add in loading, unloading and travel times to/from the venue and the DJ is working more than eight hours, Possibly without a break.
+When you factor in loading, unloading as well as travel times to/from the venue your DJ could be working more than 8 hours for a 5 hour event!

 Date of event

-The date of your event could effect the price but even more importantly, It effects availability.
+The date of your event could effect the quoted price but even more importantly, It effects a DJ’s availability.

 Some dates are more popular than others and consequently these get booked up months or even years in advance!